sergiogg-ops/FAKEnHATE/README.md

     | pipe9  | es-el-af-es |
     | pipe10 | es-ru-hi-es |
     | pipe11 | es-ko-af-es |

+    The best pipelines have been the pipe0 and pipe5
 5. Use noisy embeddings to train the model as in the article https://arxiv.org/abs/2310.05914:
     - Uniform random noise with scale factor of 10 (20)
     - Gaussian random noise with scale factor of 0.05